JEREMY SHYATT | ASSISTANT COACH

-Jeremy Shyatt begins his second season as an assistant coach for Wyoming during 2012-13.
-The oldest son of head coach Larry Shyatt, Jeremy helped guide the Cowboys to a 21-12 overall record during the 2011-12 campaign and their first postseason tournament berth since 2009.
+Jeremy Shyatt begins his sixth season as an assistant coach for Wyoming during 2016-17.
+The oldest son of head coach Larry Shyatt, Jeremy helped guide the Cowboys to a 25-10 overall record during the 2014-15 campaign for a Mountain West tournament title and Wyoming's first berth in the NCAA tournament since 2001-02.
 Shyatt was at North Florida for two seasons prior to coming to UW.

 At North Florida, Shyatt assisted head coach Matthew Driscoll, who was an assistant at Wyoming during the 1997-98 season under Larry.
 During his time with the Ospreys, Shyatt helped build a resurgence of the basketball program.
 North Florida won 28 games in the two years, after having won just 22 total games in the four years prior to that.

 In 2010-11, UNF finished 15-19 overall and 10-10 in the Atlantic Sun Conference.
 The 15 wins matched the most in school history and the 10 conference wins also set a school record.
 The Ospreys fell one game short of the NCAA Tournament, losing to Belmont in the Atlantic Sun Championship game.
 It marked the first time that North Florida had played in a conference championship game.
 In addition, North Florida won the Mayan Division of the 2010 Cancun Challenge.
 Prior to their trip to Cancun, the Ospreys traveled to Wyoming and beat the Cowboys in the Arena-Auditorium.

 At UNF, Shyatt was involved in many facets of the program including on-court coaching, recruiting, opponent scouting, team academic progress, housing, camps, skill development and was the team's video coordinator.
 He helped design the team's basketball locker room, and oversaw their Nike account and student-managers.